hsaliak/cgrep/style.md

 This document outlines the technical requirements, coding standards, and tool configurations for this project.

 ## 1. Overview
-This project is a modern C starter template designed for C23 development.
-It integrates robust linting, sanitizers, and automatic resource management (RAII-like) patterns.
+This project is in "modern" C.
 ## 2. Technical Requirements
 - **Standard**: ISO C23 (C2X).
 - **Compiler Support**: Modern Clang (e.g., Clang 15+) or GCC (e.g., GCC 13+) with support for `[[...]]` attribute syntax.